e18e/e18e/docs/guide/cleanup.md

 Much of this is in the form of packages which are redundant, bloated or have since fallen out of active maintenance.

-In an attempt to clean up this up, the [ecosystem-cleanup effort](https://github.com/43081j/ecosystem-cleanup) has been started.
+In an attempt to clean this up, the
+[ecosystem-cleanup effort](https://github.com/43081j/ecosystem-cleanup) has
+been started.